lunayuehuang/Catboost/README.md

 shap_values = explainer(X_train)
 ```

+> **Question 4:** Come up another way to obtain SHAP values and compare the differences between the two methods.
+>
 Now we can use the shap library to generate some plots to help us understand how our features contribute to the final prediction.
 Try:
 ```
 shap.plots.bar(shap_values)